Nematode application

 Nematodes of the species Steinernema feltiae against fungus gnats (Bradysia spp.)

-product sheet nemaplus®
+product information sheet nemaplus®

 safety data sheet nemaplus®